alrashedf/WideAwake/README.md

 [WideAwake Github repo](https://github.com/alrashedf/WideAwake/)

+### To Do (To Explore)
+- Can we make the mouse cursor move in circles?
+Maybe move the cursor to trace letters "in the air".

 **DISCLAMER: There is no guarantee that anything on this page is safe or will work for your devices.
 USE AT YOUR OWN RISK.**